ahmet/awesome-web3/README.md

 - [Metaschool](https://metaschool.so/) - Metaschool is free and trusted resource to become a Web3 Developer by building & shipping dApps.
 - [District0x](https://education.district0x.io/) - District0x is Educational resource about Ethereum targeted at beginners.
 - [SimpleHash](https://docs.simplehash.com/recipes) - Tutorials for retrieving NFT metadata, media, sales and collection info from multiple chains.
+- [Ape Academy](https://academy.apeworx.io/) - Learn how to build smart contracts with Python and Vyper.

 ## YouTube Channel